php-dev-br/laravel-doc-pt-br/notifications.md

     composer require laravel/nexmo-notification-channel

-This will also install the [`nexmo/laravel`](https://github.com/Nexmo/nexmo-laravel) package.
-This package includes [its own configuration file](https://github.com/Nexmo/nexmo-laravel/blob/master/config/nexmo.php).
-You can use the `NEXMO_KEY` and `NEXMO_SECRET` environment variables to set your Nexmo public and secret key.

-Next, you will need to add a configuration option to your `config/services.php` configuration file.
+Next, you will need to add a few configuration options to your `config/services.php` configuration file.
 You may copy the example configuration below to get started:

     'nexmo' => [
+        'key' => env('NEXMO_KEY'),
+        'secret' => env('NEXMO_SECRET'),
         'sms_from' => '15556666666',
     ],